 Buffer - A regulated area where scrutiny will be exercised over activities near wetlands and water bodies and a non-disturbance area where natural vegetation must be maintained.

 Common Plan of Development or Sale - A contiguous area where multiple separate and distinct land disturbing activities may be taking place at different times, or on different schedules, but under one proposed plan.
 This item is broadly defined to include design, permit application, advertisement or physical demarcation indicating that land disturbing activities may occur.

+Construction Activity - Activities including clearing, grading, and excavating, that result in land disturbance.
+This includes a disturbance to the land that results in a change in the topography, existing soil cover, both vegetative and nonvegetative, or the existing soil topography that may result in accelerated stormwater runoff that may lead to soil erosion and movement of sediment.
+(MNR100001)

 Developer - Any person, group, firm, corporation, sole proprietorship, partnership, state agency, or political subdivision thereof engaged in a land disturbance activity.